 Create a Tracking Plan

-We recommend creating a tracking plan that presents business goals and analytics questions while setting up Mixpanel.
-The tracking plan should clearly outline the events, event properties and people properties needed to track the actionable data about users, product, and business.
+Mixpanel recommends creating a tracking plan that presents business goals and analytics questions while setting up Mixpanel.
+The tracking plan should clearly outline the events, event properties, super properties, and people properties needed to align a Mixpanel implementation with quantifiable KPIs and business goals.

 Ultimately, your tracking plan will serve as a map for implementing Mixpanel and a reference ensuring that meaningful events and properties are being collected.
 It should be treated as a mutable document that is continuously updated with any implementation changes or notes that can be referenced by your team.
 A tracking plan should be the source of truth for questions about your Mixpanel implementation.